-What’s the difference between Parish Life, Parish, Parish Area and Parish Group?
+What’s the difference between Parish Life, Parish Areas, and Parish Groups?

-Parish Life — the umbrella term that describes Third’s comprehensive Parish ministry which seeks to fulfill our vision to renew all things through Jesus Christ.
+Parish Life — This is the way we’ve chosen to make a big church feel smaller.
+It describes Third’s comprehensive Parish ministry which seeks to draw everyone at Third into God’s mission to renew all things through Jesus Christ.

-Parish Areas consist of 75–150 people who live in a common area in the metro Richmond area.
-Third Church is one congregation made up of twelve Parish Areas:
+Parish Areas consist of 75–150 people who live in a common area in Metro Richmond.
+Third Church is one congregation made up of ten Parish Areas:

 • Chesterfield